-Automatic backups via ISP Client Acceptor (CAD) or via Crontab/Schedule
+Automatic backups using ISP Client Acceptor (CAD) or via Crontab/schedule

 UNIX

-The ISP client is configured so that the scheduler process performing the backup is managed with the ISP client acceptor (CAD).
+The IBM SP client is configured so that the scheduler process performing the backup is managed with the IBM SP client acceptor (CAD).

-The CAD provides a simple timer that automatically starts and stops the scheduler process as needed.
+The CAD provides a simple timer that automatically starts and stops the scheduler process as required.

-Therefore, it is no longer necessary to use exclude/include after changes to the "dsm.opt", "dsm.sys " option files and the file referenced by the "inclexcl"option.
+It is therefore no longer necessary to use exclude/include after changes to the option files "dsm.opt", "dsm.sys" and the file referenced via the option "inclexcl"

-with exclude/include statements, there is no need to worry about restarting the ISP scheduler.
+option with exclude/include statements, it is no longer necessary to restart the IBM SP scheduler.

-If you follow the suggestions of the SCC, you will find the following file after starting the CAD in the directory
+If you follow the suggestions of the SCC, you will see the following after starting the CAD in the directory

 /usr/local/tsm/log